PrimalMyst/Books/codex/lore/README.md

 ## Content Categories

 ### Fundamental Truths
-Core principles that govern how reality works in ChronoMyst, centered around the Norse-inspired cosmology of the Nine Realms connected by Yggdrasil, the flow of the Mist, and the cosmic cycles that shape existence.
+Core principles that govern how reality works in MysticMyst, centered around the Norse-inspired cosmology of the Nine Realms connected by Yggdrasil, the flow of the Mist, and the cosmic cycles that shape existence.

 ### Creation and Origin
 Stories, theories, and evidence about how the universe, the World Tree, and the Nine Realms came to exist.
 Multiple perspectives and cultural variations from different realms should be included.